 All staff are required to display a character, conduct and lifestyle consistent with Biblical standards and to agree to our Ethos Statement.

-Staff are expected to attend the regular morning prayer meetings and weekly team meeting.
+Staff are required to attend the regular morning prayer meetings and weekly team meeting.

-All staff are expected to ensure that the atmosphere and tone of life in the VBC workplace is of a quality appropriate to a Christian organisation.
+All staff are required to ensure that the atmosphere and tone of life in the VBC workplace is of a quality appropriate to a Christian organisation.
 In their words and actions, staff are expected to ensure they contribute to the required standard of godliness.

 Staff must read the Staff Handbook and agree to the code of conduct and the working practices and procedures therein.